jcraver1021/tsume-golang/cmd/labrador/README.md

 - **Section-based directory organization**: YAML sections map directly to directory paths
   - Use `/` in section names to create nested directories
   - Intuitive: what you write in YAML is what you get on disk
-- **Automatic markdown index**: Generated index with links to all downloads
+- **Reducer artifacts**: A markdown index by default, a JSON manifest on request, or both
+- **Re-runnable reporting**: `-from` re-applies reducers to an earlier run's manifest without downloading again
 - **Smart file type detection**: Automatically detects file extensions from URLs and Content-Type headers
   - Supports HTML, PDF, images (JPG, PNG, GIF, SVG), JSON, XML, text files, and more
   - Preserves original file extensions when present in URL